Siddharth1006/SUMMER_ARDINO/README.md

 #REQUIREMENTS

 a) Online Simulation: Online Simulation Tool('TINKER CAD' in this case)
-b) Offline Simulation: Arduino UNO Board , Wires, RBG LED's , BreadBoard.
+b) Offline Simulation: Arduino UNO Board , Wires, RBG LED's , BreadBoard , Arduino Software

 Note: This is a simple Prototype.
 The circuit can be improved a lot.
 Will be glad to accept any changes if you want to contribute in improving it.